Tetrahedron

 The tetrahedron is the three-dimensional case of the more general concept of a Euclidean simplex, and may thus also be called a 3-simplex.

 The tetrahedron is one kind of pyramid, which is a polyhedron with a flat polygon base and triangular faces connecting the base to a common point.
-In the case of a tetrahedron the base is a triangle (any of the four faces can be considered the base), so a tetrahedron is also known as a "triangular pyramid".
+In the case of a tetrahedron, the base is a triangle (any of the four faces can be considered the base), so a tetrahedron is also known as a "triangular pyramid".

 Like all convex polyhedra, a tetrahedron can be folded from a single sheet of paper.
 It has two such nets.

 For any tetrahedron there exists a sphere (called the circumsphere) on which all four vertices lie, and another sphere (the insphere) tangent to the tetrahedron's faces.

 Regular tetrahedron

-A regular tetrahedron is a tetrahedron in which all four faces are equilateral triangles.
-It is one of the five regular Platonic solids, which have been known since antiquity.

-In a regular tetrahedron, all faces are the same size and shape (congruent) and all edges are the same length.

-Regular tetrahedra alone do not tessellate (fill space), but if alternated with regular octahedra in the ratio of two tetrahedra to one octahedron, they form the alternated cubic honeycomb, which is a tessellation.
-Some tetrahedra that are not regular, including the Schläfli orthoscheme and the Hill tetrahedron, can tessellate.

-The regular tetrahedron is self-dual, which means that its dual is another regular tetrahedron.
-The compound figure comprising two such dual tetrahedra form a stellated octahedron or stella octangula.

-Coordinates for a regular tetrahedron

-The following Cartesian coordinates define the four vertices of a tetrahedron with edge length 2, centered at the origin, and two level edges:

-Expressed symmetrically as 4 points on the unit sphere, centroid at the origin, with lower face level, the vertices are: